suite22/blog/_posts/2022-10-11-oregonian-charter-reform-response.md

 <blockquote class="twitter-tweet" data-dnt="true" data-theme="dark"><p lang="en" dir="ltr">A reminder of what single member, at large districts have meant in Portland over a century.
 Concentration of power in a small rectangle of the City, and almost no voice for the rest of the population. <a href="https://t.co/U8fMGf3Rmr">pic.twitter.com/U8fMGf3Rmr</a></p>&mdash; gronke (@gronke) <a href="https://twitter.com/gronke/status/1579720915742756864?ref_src=twsrc%5Etfw">October 11, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The board argues we shouldn't worry about diversity on the council because public campaign finance has already solved it.
-I love that we have the Small Donor Elections program but when you look at what the charter reform commission is trying to accomplish with STV there's little doubt in my mind we would have a broader range of viewpoints represented on the council.
-Under a multi-winner district system there would be room for Sam Adams to actually win an official position in the city to represent business interests (instead of [operating in the shadows](https://www.pdxmonthly.com/news-and-city-life/2022/07/sam-adams-portland-city-council-shadow-mayor)), Hardesty's push for police accountability, and even "law and order" candidates like Gonzalez.
+I love that we have the [Small Donor Elections program](https://www.portland.gov/smalldonorelections) but when you look at what the charter reform commission is trying to accomplish with STV there's little doubt in my mind we would have a broader range of viewpoints represented on the council.
+Under a multi-winner district system there would be room for Sam Adams to actually win an official position in the city to represent business interests (instead of [operating in the shadows](https://www.pdxmonthly.com/news-and-city-life/2022/07/sam-adams-portland-city-council-shadow-mayor)), several candidates pushing like Hardesty for police accountability, and even "law and order" candidates like Gonzalez.
 Voting yes on reform would be a major improvement over the limited range of voices that make it the council now.
 Yes, there would be more voices and therefore less power for incumbents like Commissioner Mapps, but that is exactly the point.

 # Weak Candidate Pool
 I've saved this line of argument for last because it is the easiest to refute and least interesting.
 The board claims: